 I. Administration of Justice Core

-AJU 100 Introduction to Criminal Justice

 PLS/HIS 407-408 American Constitutional Development I, II

 II.
 Required from these courses

 AJU 300 Police Process

 AJU 310 Judicial Process

 AJU 320 Corrections Process

-SOC/AJU 332 Crime and Delinquency
+SOC/AJU 332 Law, Crime and Social Control

-III Electives in Administration of Justice12 sem.hrs.
+III Electives in Administration of Justice

 The oral communication requirement for the major may be satisfied by

-taking AJU 432 Special Issues: Human Relations and Police Work or a related fields elective OR any three hour oral communication course chosen in consultation with an advisor.
+taking AJU 432 Special Issues: Human Relations and Police Work OR any

+three hour oral communication course chosen in consultation with an

+advisor.